dylanmaenpaa/today-i-learned/README.md

 ## Build systems

 ### Cmake
-Cmake is a build system generator, it can generate e.g. make files.
-It is a valuable tool since make files are OS dependent, by using Cmake native make files can be generated.
+Cmake is a build system generator, it can generate e.g. Makefiles.
+It is a valuable tool since make files are OS dependent, by using Cmake native Makefiles can be generated.

-### Make
+### Makefiles
-Make gives directives on how to compile and link files.
-It also keeps track on dependencies, thus when using Make again, only neccessary build steps are made.
+Makefiles gives directives on how to compile and link files.
+It also keeps track on dependencies, thus when running Makefiles again, only neccessary build steps are made.
 This can greatly reduce the build time.